 If at any point during your swim you feel any eye discomfort, immediately dispose of the lenses.

-For more advice on swimming with your lenses, speak with Dr. Hamdan at Apex Vision, located in West Edmonton, AB.
+For more advice on swimming with your lenses, speak with Dr. Hamdan at Apex Vision, located in North West Edmonton, AB.

 What are the Alternatives to Wearing Contact Lenses For Swimming?